triantatria/groupProject-Betwise/ReadMe.md

 ### Features
 - **Three Polished Games:** Enjoy Blackjack, Mines, and Slots.
 Created for quick sessions, responsive design, and engaging gameplay.
 - **Credit-Based System:** BetWise uses in-game credits, ensuring an entertaining and risk-free experience.
-- **Responsive Design:** Built to look and feel great across desktop and mobile with smooth animations and instant feedback.
+- **Responsive Design:** Built to look and feel great across desktop with smooth animations and instant feedback.
 - **Beginner Friendly:** Designed for users who want to learn the games responsibly and without financial risk.

 ### Overview